Abnormal Heart Rhythm Treatment

 What is abnormal heart rhythm?

 An abnormal heart rhythm occurs when the rate at which the heart beats is irregular, too slow or too fast, causing the blood to be pumped less effectively.
-This condition is commonly known as arrhythmia.
+This condition is commonly known as arrhythmia, and is treated by cardiologists.

 When the heart’s electrical system malfunctions, the normal rhythm of the heart can be affected.